-The Sun Road is located in the Glacier National Park, Montana.
+The Sun Road is located in Glacier National Park, Montana.
 It sits about 40 miles east of Kalispell on U.S. 2 and 89 and close to U.S. 91 and 93.
-It takes roughly two hours to drive the full length of the Sun Road, which includes around 50 miles long, winding roads in a setting of stunning, natural beauty.
+It takes roughly two hours to drive the full length of the Sun Road, which includes around 50 miles of long, winding roads in a setting of stunning natural beauty.

 More songs about travelling the world

-So, if it’s songs about travelling the world you like, here’s a couple of personal recommendations.
+So, if it’s songs about travelling the world you like, here are a couple of personal recommendations.
 Personal to me of course, as I wrote them.

 Bad Holiday.
-A song which recalls a frustrating experience down on Copacabana Beach.
+A song that recalls a frustrating experience down on Copacabana Beach.

 Gilet.
 A man gets caught stuck in a terrible hotel for longer than expected.